Eomys/pyleecan/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

 ## Presentation
-PYLEECAN objective is to provide a **user-friendly, unified, flexible simulation framework for the multiphysic design and optimization of electrical machines and drives**.
+PYLEECAN project provides a **user-friendly, unified, flexible simulation framework for the multiphysic design and optimization of electrical machines and drives**.

-It is meant to be used by researchers, R&D engineers and teachers in electrical engineering, both on standard topologies of electrical machines and on novel topologies (e.g. during a PhD work).
-Pyleecan is **open source** with a very permissive license (Apache V2 license).
+The main objective of PYLEECAN is to boost **reproducible research** and **open-science** in electrical engineering.
+Thus, it is intended for researchers, R&D engineers and teachers in electrical engineering, both on standard and novel topologies of electrical machines.

-The main objective of PYLEECAN is to boost **reproduicible research** and **open-science** in electrical engineering.
-For example, every PhD student should start with PYLEECAN.
-Instead of implementing your own scripts on your side (e.g. coupling Scilab or Matlab with Femm), you could benefit from the community support to help you in your research.
+For example, PhD students should start with PYLEECAN:
+* You can same a lot of time by using existing algorithms dedicated to electrical engineering (e.g. coupling Scilab or Matlab with Femm),
+* You can benefit from the community expertise for your research.
+* You can contribute to the project to make sure your code is maintained and to enable other researchers to easily reproduce your results.

+To achieve all of that, Pyleecan is **open source** with a very permissive license (Apache V2 license).

 ## Getting Started
 The procedure to install and use Pyleecan is detailed on [pyleecan website](https://www.pyleecan.org/get.pyleecan.html)